https://indianmasterminds.com

 Hyper-Connected, Deeply Alone: The Silent Crisis of Our Digital Age

-The opinion piece has been written by Mr. Anurag Goel, urging us to confront digital loneliness, rediscover real connection, and protect our humanity in an AI-driven age.
+This in-depth article written by Mr Anurag Goel, IAS (Retd.), urges us to confront digital loneliness, rediscover real connection, and protect our humanity in an AI-driven age.

 Indian Masterminds Stories